teoks0199/tp/docs/UserGuide.md

 ### 4.5 Item Management <a id="item-management"></a>
 These features allow you to manage information about the items in FoodNotes.
 You can record and perform the following actions:

-- Viewing an item: `view-item`
+- Viewing an item
-- Adding an item: `add-item`
+- Adding an item
-- Deleting an item: `delete-item`
+- Deleting an item
-- Editing an item: `edit-item`
+- Editing an item
-- Reviewing an item: `review-item`
+- Reviewing an item
-- Deleting an item review: `delete-item-review`
+- Deleting an item review

 #### 4.5.1 Viewing an item : `view-item` <a id="viewing-an-item"></a>